ggpsgeorge/spring_movie_rest_api/README.md

-Spring REST API based on the freecodecamp [Fullstack Tutorial Video](https://www.youtube.com/watch?app=desktop&v=5PdEmeopJVQ).
-The project implements the missing CRUD methods that were not present in the tutorial.
+The project implements the CRUD methods that of a simple REST movie API with MongoDB.